im-aditi/Iris-keras/README.md

 ## Description
 A neural network built with the help of Keras to perform classification on Iris dataset.
 ## Problem Statement
 Iris dataset is one of the classical datasets to perform classification.
-The problem is to classify the Iris flower into its 3 categories:
+The problem is to classify the Iris flower into its 3 categories: Setosa, Versicolor, Virginica

-Setosa

-Versicolor

-Virginica

-The parameters given in the dataset are:
+The parameters given in the dataset are: Sepal Length, Sepal Width, Petal Length, Petal Width

-Sepal Length

-Sepal Width

-Petal Length

-Petal Width

 ## Input
 Train Data- 120 rows